AT&T 5G Wireless:

 US Cellular 5G Wireless:

-US Cellular offers 5G Wireless in Iowa and
+US Cellular offers 5G Wireless in several parts of the traditional wireless coverage areas.
+They

 are using 600

-for broad coverage including rural areas.
+for broad 5G coverage including rural areas.
 Their 5G is

 faster than their 4G - LTE